Random walks on Baumslag-Solitar groups: Introduction

-\subsection{Acknowledgements}
+Note that the driftless case is a little more subtle and requires additional assumptions on the moments.
+Here, the terms $A_{g}$ and $B_{g}$ denote the imaginary and real part of the projection of an element $g\in G$ to the hyperbolic plane $\mathbb{H}$.
+The two assumptions are certainly satisfied if $X_{1}$ has finite $(2+\varepsilon)$-th moment.
+Further details can be found at the beginning of Section~\ref{sub:cttbothp}.

+\paragraph*{Acknowledgements}

-We would like to thank Wolfgang Woess.
-He suggested this problem and supported us with references and ideas while the research was carried out.
-Moreover, we are grateful to Vadim Kaimanovich, who made a couple of comments that led to a substantial improvement of the results.
+We would like to thank Wolfgang Woess for suggesting this problem to us and supporting us with references and ideas while the research was carried out.
+Moreover, we are grateful to Vadim Kaimanovich and the anonymous reviewer, both of whom made valuable suggestions that led to a substantial improvement of the present paper.